campbel2525/sample-ai-agent/README-ENGLISH.md

   - https://github.com/WorksApplications/elasticsearch-sudachi/
   - http://sudachi.s3-website-ap-northeast-1.amazonaws.com/sudachidict/

-# Validation
+# Chatbot Validation

 ## What We Verified

 The AI agent aims to:

-- Act as a chatbot that searches OpenSearch and responds
+- Act as a chatbot that searches documents and responds
-- Ask “follow-up querys” when the user’s query is ambiguous
+- Ask follow-up questions when the user’s query is ambiguous
-- Respond that there is “no answer” when the user’s query is not present in OpenSearch
+- Respond that there is “no answer” when the user’s question is not present in the documents
+- ~~Ask a follow-up question when document retrieval suggests it would help~~

 OpenSearch contains information about “Keanu Reeves”.

-We check that it does not answer beyond the information about Keanu Reeves.
+We verify that it does not answer outside the scope of information about Keanu Reeves.

 ## Results

 ### Case 1

-Since the query was about “the early life of Keanu Reeves,” we confirmed it could answer in a single interaction.
+We confirmed it could answer in a single interaction because the first input already allowed an answer.

 #### Conversation with the chatbot

-User: I’d like to know about Keanu Reeves’s early life.
+User: Tell me about Keanu’s early life.

 Chatbot: Keanu Reeves was born on September 2, 1964 in Lebanon and grew up in Toronto, Canada.
-His father was an American geologist from Hawaii, and his mother was an English former dancer and designer.
-In his childhood he moved around the world with his mother’s remarried partners and grew up mainly in Toronto.
-He attended four high schools over five years, but ultimately did not graduate from high school.
+His father is an American geologist from Hawaii, and his mother is an English former dancer and designer.
+He grew up around Chinese art and Chinese cuisine.
+He attended four high schools over five years and, due to dyslexia, struggled academically, but he excelled at ice hockey.
+He developed a strong interest in theater and, at age 9, appeared on stage in the play “Damn Yankees.”
+In 1989, the comedy “Bill & Ted’s Excellent Adventure,” in which he starred, became a hit and laid the foundation for his career.

 ### Case 2

-Because the first query was ambiguous, the chatbot asked a follow-up query.
+We confirmed that because the first input was ambiguous, it asked a follow-up question, and then answered based on the subsequent user input.
+We also confirmed it referenced previous conversation history.

-Afterward the user provided details, but because it was not in the materials, we confirmed it responded that it could not answer.

 #### Conversation with the chatbot

+User: About Keanu.

+Chatbot: What specific information about Keanu Reeves are you looking for?
+His background, major works, recent activities, etc.?
+If you have a specific topic, please let me know.

+User: Please tell me his age.

+Chatbot: Keanu Reeves was born on September 2, 1964, so he is 59 years old as of 2023.

+### Case 3

+We confirmed that because the first input was ambiguous, it asked a follow-up question and then responded that it could not answer based on the subsequent user input.

+#### Conversation with the chatbot

-User: I want to know about Japan.
+User: About Japan.

 Chatbot: What specific information about Japan would you like to know?
+For example, geography, history, economy, politics, society and culture, etc. If you can specify an area, I will look it up.

-User: I’d like to know about the history of the Sengoku period.
+User: Please summarize the Sengoku period.

 Chatbot: I cannot answer.
-This cannot be confirmed within the provided materials.
+This cannot be confirmed within the provided documents.

 ## Discussion

-We confirmed that the behavior is generally correct.
+We confirmed that the behavior is largely correct.

+- Act as a chatbot that searches documents and responds
+- Ask follow-up questions when the user’s query is ambiguous
+- Respond that there is “no answer” when the user’s question is not present in the documents
+- ~~Ask a follow-up question when document retrieval suggests it would help~~

+It was difficult to judge when to ask a follow-up question.

+As an improvement, like in Case 3, it would be better to return “cannot answer” earlier without probing too deeply.
+This is quite difficult because there is often a possibility that asking probing questions would make an answer possible.